core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * 'topic-data': A required field (optional during creation) containing the URI of the topic-data resource for publishing/subscribing to this topic.
 It encodes the URI as a CBOR text string.

 * 'resource-type': A required field used to indicate the resource type of the topic-data resource for the topic.
 It encodes the resource type as a CBOR text string.
-The value should be "core.ps.conf".
+The value should be "core.ps.config".

 * 'topic-content-format': This optional field specifies the content-format of the topic-data resource.
 It is represented as an integer, corresponding to the CoAP content-format identifier (e.g., "50" for "application/json") or a custom unregistered integer value.